oscitasthemes/Easy-Bootstrap-Shortcode/README.md

 * Responsive

 ## Grid
-* Add multiple volumns in a row
+* Add multiple columns in a row
 * Choose desired column width
 * Add offset to columns
 * Provide facility to customize a column according to medium, small and extra-small sized screens.